This is a finish-my-story contest where all you have to do is write the ending in 500 words or less.

 The comp says six hours to intercept, including deceleration to match speed and direction of the courier.
 That’s good.
-I courier reported he had less than 8 hours of air, which is not a precise number.
-But air consumption is not a precision measurement, no matter what the engineers say, and add a leak or two and it’s anyone’s guess.
+The courier reported he had less than 8 hours of air, which is not a precise number.
+But air consumption is not a precise measurement, no matter what the engineers say, and add a tiny, undetected leak or two and it’s anyone’s guess.

 If the courier is conscious when I arrive and the ship’s hatch is not damaged, then bringing him aboard will take no time at all.
 If he’s trapped in a can leaking fuel, that will get tricky.